DedekindsArmy/DedekindsArmy.github.io/about.markdown

 His research interests lie in logic, computability, complexity, probability, machine learning and the theoretical foundations of artificial intelligence, among other things.

 In Dedekind's Army, he teaches subjects related to the research of foundational safe artificial intelligence.
 Most of his classes fall within the scope of the topics listed in [MIRI's research agenda](https://intelligence.org/research-guide/).

+All the beautiful posters you see advertising DA's classes are designed by him.

 **Classes taught:**
 [Set theory](https://drive.google.com/file/d/0ByOY0ltwG6s-Y0syd2V1b0RrZGs/view?usp=sharing) -